aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 ###Hitting a Wall
 The first thing that I tried was dumping the SRAM by using the GameShark.
 However, I was unable to find any documentation on how to pull the SRAM data or if it was even accessible from the GameShark.
 But I did find [someone](https://www.assemblergames.com/forums/showthread.php?31850-Dumping-N64-Game-Saves-with-a-Gameshark-with-LPT-access&p=517929&viewfull=1#post517929) who was trying to dump the contents of their SRAM into the memory pack controller by uploading it with [gsuploader](https://github.com/ppcasm/gsuploader).
 According to their post, they had some luck with a few games but were unlucky with others.

 I was unable to get sram2mpk.bin working with my Ocarina of Time game.
 I spent a whole day attempting to load the program, but every time it locked up on me and dumped no information.
-I was able to verify (with the help of Lawrence) that gsuploader was working correctly by loading up an older project named [Neon64](https://github.com/mikeryan/n64dev), an SNES emulator for the N64.
+I was able to verify (with the help of Lawrence) that gsuploader was working correctly by loading up an older project named [Neon64](https://github.com/mikeryan/n64dev), an NES emulator for the N64.

 ![](/assets/img/2015/04/2015-03-21_19.19.01.jpg)